• Skip to primary navigation

 Home » Recipes » Brownies/ Blondies/Cookie Bars

-By Wendy Sondov · Published: Aug 10, 2014 · Modified: Mar 18, 2022 · This post may contain affiliate links · As an Amazon Associate I earn from qualifying purchases.
+By Wendy Sondov · Published: Jun 21, 2025 · This post may contain affiliate links · As an Amazon Associate I earn from qualifying purchases.

-Butterscotch Oatmeal Bars topped with crumbled oatmeal cookies.
+Squares of Butterscotch Oatmeal Bars topped with chopped, crunchy, oatmeal cookie bits.

 Why you'll love this recipe

-Butterscotch Oatmeal Bars are chewy bars with a crunchy topping.
+Butterscotch Oatmeal Bars, sometimes called oatmeal scotchies, are chewy bars with a crunchy topping.
 They are full of chewy oatmeal with sweet, buttery butterscotch flavor.

-The top of the bars is sprinkled with chopped crunchy oatmeal cookies.
+The bars are sprinkled with chopped, crunchy oatmeal cookies.
 For ease, I used store bought oatmeal cookies, but homemade cookies could certainly be used.

 Instructions